madetech/learn/katas/bowling/README.md

 ## Example input

-For instance, for a game that is partway through, your input might be "X 45 4/ 32".
+For instance, for a game that is partway through, your input might be:

+> "X 45 4/ 32"

 This indicates that:

 * Four frames have been played
 * The first frame was a "strike" (all 10 pins knocked over in one roll - symbolised by "X")